 Also Read: Best Practices in Professional Copy Editing

 Fluid layout, also known as the liquid or reflowable layout, is more flexible as components within the layout ‘flow’ to adjust with the screen size of the viewing device.
-In a fluid layout, the width is measured in percentage instead of pixels.
+In a fluid layout, the width is measured in percentages instead of pixels.
 The benefit is that when screen size changes, for instance from the laptop to the smartphone, the proportion of elements remains unchanged.
-Unlike fixed layout, the view is adjusted for each reader.
+Unlike a fixed layout, the view is adjusted for each reader.
 However, like the fixed layout, the fluid layout too has its pros and cons.

 A fluid layout is more user-friendly in that it adjusts itself to the viewer’s screen size.
-So if you are viewing the content on a small screen, for example, the mobile phone, then you don’t have to scroll horizontally to read the content.
+So if you are viewing the content on a small screen, for example, a mobile phone, then you don’t have to scroll horizontally to read the content.

 The white space remains the same no matter what the screen size or the browser.
 As a result, the visual experience is more appealing.

 A fluid layout provides an optimal viewing experience.
 An added bonus is that this layout also loads pretty fast because there is not much adjustment that has to be made in the size and position of the elements when they are loaded.

-A fluid layout requires more effort than the fixed layout and this is one reason why publishers prefer fixed layout.
+A fluid layout requires more effort than a fixed layout and this is one reason why publishers prefer a fixed layout.

 In a fixed layout what the Publisher sees is what the readers get.
 However, in the case of the fluid layout, the publisher has less control over what the user sees and so they may overlook certain aspects simply because the page looks fine on their specific screen resolutions.
 All content types such as images and videos have to be set at multiple widths to accommodate different types of screen resolutions.

-Given the very large screen resolution, lack of content could end up creating excessive white space which would ruin the viewing experience.
+Given the very large screen resolution, a lack of content could end up creating excessive white space which would ruin the viewing experience.